stevezhangzA/nash-chain-of-thought/README.md

 Addtionally, thanks my collerberator: Cunxiang Wang

-This reseach is supported by milab.
+This reseach is supported by MiLab at WestLake Univeristy.

 ### *Reference*